deep-sekhar/dark-detector/README.md

 ## Dataset Used

-We have used the dataset from the paper "Dark patterns in e-commerce: a dataset and its baseline evaluations" [https://arxiv.org/abs/2211.06543] to train our transformer model.
+We have used the dataset from the paper (Dark patterns in e-commerce: a dataset and its baseline evaluations)[https://arxiv.org/abs/2211.06543] to train our transformer model.
 The dataset has 2,356 sentences, and their corresponding outputs indicating the existence of dark patterns.

 ## Features